 Mom, we see you.

-We know about the long nights, the unseen tears, and the wordless prayers.
+We know about the fearful thoughts, the unseen tears, and the wordless prayers.

 We see you, and we praise God for you.